fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 Link to the video / loom
 ```

-## interactive video
+## Interactive video

 > `optional` Add an interactive demo to showcase your product's functionality and tell the story of your launch better.
-Build your demo with ScreenSpace or Arcade - both are free for Product Hunt launches.
+Build your demo with Arcade, Storylane, or Supademo - both are free for Product Hunt launches.

 ```
 Link to the demo
 ```

-# makers
+# Makers

-> Who worked on this product?
-You’re free to add anyone who worked on the product with their Product Hunt usernames or email.
+> Who worked on this launch?
+You’re free to add anyone who worked on this launch with their Product Hunt usernames or email.

 ```
 @